-Residences: large buildings with 10 or more units can request to receive this service.
+Residences: large apartment buildings with 10 or more units and buildings along commercial strips can request to receive this service.

 Schools: public schools managed by NYC Department of Education are enrolled in pre-determined cohorts; private schools that meet certain eligibility requirements are invited to sign up to start service.